Resources

 -

-A pilot program for the 2024/25 school year will provide free TTC transit for Grade 7–12 student field trips on Mondays and Fridays (9am–3pm) along routes with sufficient capacity.
-Developed with Toronto’s public and separate school boards, the initiative aims to familiarize students with transit, expand educational access, and remain cost-neutral, with pilot outcomes guiding any potential extension.
+As part of a pilot program, free TTC transit will be provided for Grade 7–12 student field trips along routes with sufficient capacity throughout the 2024 - 2025 school year.
+Developed with Toronto’s school boards, the initiative aims to familiarize students with transit, expand educational access, and remain cost-neutral.
+Pilot outcomes will guide any potential extension.

 Toronto Transit Commission: